 Polygamy in Vedic Culture:

 Polygamy was allowed with the condition that all wives should be treated equally.
-Lord Krishna can be considered a teacher who, in spite of having no need of a wife went on to expand into many forms just to fulfill his wives’ desires and satisfy them.
+Lord Krishna can be considered a teacher who, in spite of having no need of a wife went on to expand into many forms just to fulfill his wives’ desires and take care of them.
 He lived his life like an ideal householder, observing all the regulative rules, principles, and rituals as laid down in the Vedic scriptures within the laws and customs of civilized society.

 Instead, if you look at the story, it was Shri Krishna who rescued Draupadi when she was humiliated.
 Even five Pandavas, Bhishma, and Dronacharya remained silent.
 And in fact, only Shri Krishna was able to save the honor.
 But, in this Kaliyuga, if anyone is able to satisfy his single spouse, he/she is considered extraordinary.